Our foster care program allows private residents to provide temporary, loving homes to shelter animals.

 If you are interested in helping animals but cannot adopt, fostering may be a great opportunity for you!

-- Fostering can be as short as one evening or as long as several weeks.
-Please consider the commitment you are able to make.
+- Please consider the time commitment you are able to make.
+Fostering duration can be as short as one evening or as long as several weeks.

 - WCHS does not knowingly send an animal to foster care that is aggressive towards people or other animals.
 If you see any indication of aggression, please contact the shelter ASAP.

 - Foster caregivers must understand that there is the risk of transmission of disease from the foster animal to other pets in the home.
-The shelter staff will do its best to assure that only animals without transmissible diseases are placed in foster care.
-The staff will instruct the foster parent regarding the possibility of contagious diseases prior to placing the animal.
+The shelter staff will do its best to ensure that only animals without transmissible diseases are placed in foster care.
+The staff will consult with the foster parent regarding the possibility of contagious diseases prior to placing the animal.

 - When fostering a mother and her litter, the mother MUST remain with her litter for their entire stay in foster care.
 All animals will be returned to the shelter at the same time unless there is a medical reason for separation.